 Recovery is also about how to deal with a variety of emotions that someone may have been suppressing for years due to their addiction.
 You learn to navigate to challenging times, which is very similar when dealing with anxiety.

-A great way to manage anxiety is being able to focus on your breathing.
+A great way to manage anxiety is by being able to focus on your breathing.
 Breathing connects you to your body.
 Often people who anxious forget to breathe or breathe shallowly.
 Yoga helps your body get the oxygen it needs by re-calibrating your body.

 Talk with your doctor